-I think you need to break down every lot you look at into three areas, fill under the footprint of the home, which we do address and, uh, I think it's well applied.
-Truly saying you can only have two feet of fill under the footprint of the house, especially when we are dealing with maybe, you know, a number yet be determined, but like 3% or less of slope.
-Then you got a need to deal with fill outside the footprint but within the building envelope.
+I think you need to break down every lot you look at into three areas, fill under the footprint of the home, which we do address and I think it's well applied.
+Truly saying you can only have two feet of fill under the footprint of the house, especially when we are dealing with a number yet to be determined, but like 3% or less of slope.
+Then you need to deal with fill outside the footprint, but within the building envelope.
 And that's really the conversation you guys were having about how to deal with landscaping.
-And right now, its, there are no rules.
-We can put as much fill, we can mound, we can, you know, build a fire pit eight feet in the air.
+And right now, there are no rules.
+We can put as much fill, we can mound, we can build a fire pit eight feet in the air.

-Uh, we actually used to build water slides into people's pools and the town really struggled with it because we had people build ten foot of mound of dirt and have a water slide down.
-And, uh, and you know the only control they had, was they decided you can't do that within the 20-foot set back all the way around the lot.
+We actually used to build water slides into people's pools and the town really struggled with it because we had people build a ten foot mound of dirt and have a water slide down.
+And, the only control was the town decided you can't do that within the 20-foot setback all the way around the lot.
 So, you have the fill of the footprint of the house, you have the setbacks, and then you have the area that is unbuildable, which is the last 20 feet of every lot.
-And, I believe in that last 20 feet to protect the neighbors.
-There should not be any fill other than fill required for drainage.
-Um, so, those are the three areas I'd break every lot down to as you go forward in this quest.
+I believe in that last 20 feet to protect the neighbors that there should not be any fill other than fill required for drainage.
+So, those are the three areas I'd break every lot down to as you go forward in this quest.

-Um, in a.
-I think we do need a new category called the foothill category and that is the lots that are greater than can be 5% can be 4% and up.
+I think we do need a new category called the foothill category and that is the lots that are greater than 5% and can be 4% and up.
 And those are really unique lots.
 Typically, those lots are bordering another lot that has a similar slope.
-Um.
-Very seldom do we see that, you know, a slope and it goes to a flat land lot.
-And that's what I was confronted with in 6767 and 63rd.
-We actually had this client, when you look at that, he wanted to build his tennis court on, on top of a mound.
+Very seldom do we see a slope and it goes to a flat land lot.
+And that's what I was confronted with at 6767 North 63rdPlace.
+We had this client who wanted to build his tennis court on top of a mound.
 He just thought it would be cool.
 We convinced him otherwise.
 So, play courts, which technically can be inside the 20 need to be addressed and I would say with no more than two feet of fill.